 After years of discussing the need, the county and Airport Commission, in 1980 authorized a concept study for a new terminal complex, also known as the present-day terminal.
 In 1989, the General Assembly ratified NC Chapter Bill 404 and Senate Bill 410, enabling the county to establish an official independent and autonomous Airport Authority.
 The bill authorized the County Commissioners to appoint an authority of five members.
 On July 1, 1989, a lease was signed between the county and the Airport Authority authorizing the Authority to lease and manage the airport.
 On September 15, 1990, the new 88,000 square-foot terminal was dedicated.

 From that initial grassy strip on Floral Parkway to the current runways, ILM has come a long way over the years.
 Our growth, however, is far from over.
 ILM is currently researching ways to expand for the future.
-These plans may include terminal, parking, runway, and jet bridge expansions and renovations.
-In addition, our plans for the ILM Business Park are well underway.
+These plans include terminal, concessions, parking, ramp, and jet bridge expansions.
+In addition, the ILM Business Park continues to grow with new buildings and tenant partners.

 The early aviation enthusiasts previously mentioned may have never thought their hard work and dedication would have evolved into such a key economic player in this region.
-They refused to give up on their plans for aviation development and we share in their passion.
-As the 4th largest airport in North Carolina, we will continue to grow and further the aviation presence in southeastern North Carolina, a concept that has well preceded our time at ILM.
+In 2016 ILM was identified as having an economic impact of $1.6 Billion and over 4,900 jobs.
+As the 5th largest airport in North Carolina, we will continue to grow and further the aviation presence in southeastern North Carolina, a concept that has well preceded our time at ILM.

 - International Service via the ILM International Facility